The best places to go camping near Sydney

 Putty Beach Campground

-Facilities: Toilets, showers, drinking water, barbecues, picnic tables
+Facilities: Toilets, outdoor shower, drinking water, barbecues, picnic tables

-This compact campsite is just steps from the golden sands of Putty Beach and close to the village of Killcare.
-The spectacular Bouddi Coastal Walk starts at the eastern end of the beach and runs north for 8km past rocky cliffs, lush rainforest and fields of wildflowers.
-If you’re camping in June and July or from September to November, look for whales cruising along the coast.
+Putty Beach Campground’s compact site is just steps from the golden sands of Putty Beach and a two-minute drive from Killcare.
+The spectacular Bouddi Coastal Walk starts at the eastern end of the beach and runs for 8km past rocky cliffs, shady rainforest and fields of wildflowers all the way to MacMasters Beach.
+If you’re camping in winter or spring, look for whales cruising along the coast.

 Tents at the campground at Putty Beach Campground, Killcare Heights